Congratulations on your admission to UNH Franklin Pierce School of Law!

 Click on “Student Detail Schedule” and select the term you wish to view

 Hybrid JD Immersion will be held Wednesday, August 16 to Sunday, August 20.
-Immersion dates for the first year to be annouced soon:
+Immersion dates, also posted on the academic calendar, for the remainder of the first year are:

 Orientation will begin at 8:30 AM on August 16 and will finish the Immersion by 5:00 PM EST on August 20.
 The safest days to travel to ensure you do not miss any class time are the day before and the day after immersion.